abilandz/PH8124/Lecture_7/Lecture_7.md

 Hi there!
 How is life?
 ```
-Our signal was literally trapped by **trap** command, and whatever we have defined to correspond to the signal ```USR1```, it will be executed.
+Our signal was literally trapped by **trap** command, and whatever we have defined to correspond to the signal ```USR1```, will be executed.
 After that signal is processed, the script resumes normal execution, and we see every 10 seconds again on the screen the timestamp printed.

 After sending the signal ```ÙSR2```:

 ```bash
 kill -USR2 %1
 ```
-the script execution is paused again, this time two commands **pwd** and **ls** are executed, and the script resumes execution.
+the script execution is paused again &mdash; this time the two commands **pwd** and **ls** are executed, and the script resumes execution.

 After sending these two signals, the script is still running in the background:
 ```bash
 $ jobs -l
 [1]+  87 Running                 source trapExample.sh &
 ```
-Therefore, by using the **trap** mechanism we can programmatically and on-the-fly modify the behaviour of the running program, without terminating its execution, changing something in the code, and restarting from scratch.
+Therefore, by using the **trap** mechanism, we can programmatically and on-the-fly modify the behaviour of the running program without terminating its execution, changing something in the code, and restarting from scratch.
 Just like we have implemented traps for signals ```USR1``` and ```USR2```, we can implement our own version of traps for the more standard signals like ```ÌNT```, ```TERM```, etc.

 We conclude this section with a few additional remarks.
 The traps can be reset, by using the following generic syntax:
 ```bash